jacobscorner/RoomWatcher/README.md

 - express the logic in c#

 ## Why I chose challenge 3?
-- Though I'm ready and eager to learn to new stuffs which are react, wpf, wcf, I didnot want to fall out on timeline.
+- Though I'm ready and eager to learn new stuffs, I didnot want to fall out on timeline.
 - Yet, I had to ramp-up on
     - aspnet webapp
     - javascript